Name of Event: Special Olympics North Carolina Plane Pull®

-Registration is now open for the 2022 Plane Pull fundraising event benefiting Special Olympics North Carolina (SONC) on Saturday, Oct.
-29, 2022.
+Special Olympics North Carolina (SONC) invites the public to attend the 2022 Plane Pull fundraising event on Saturday, Oct.
+29, 2022, as participants have raised more than $100,000 in support of Special Olympics North Carolina.
 A unique team building activity for groups, this event requires participants to come together as a team to pull an airplane 25 feet.
 Five-person teams will compete to see who can pull a 40,000-pound plane the fastest.
-Each five-person team must raise a minimum of $800 total by the event date.
+Each five-person team has raised a minimum of $800 to qualify.

 The following prizes will be awarded the day of the event: Top Individual Fundraiser, Top Team Fundraiser, Best Event-Themed T-shirt, Best Spirit-Themed T-shirt and Top Team/Group Halloween Costume.
 Division winners will receive a division championship wrestling belt and team trophies.

-Additional onsite event festivities include music, food trucks, kids’ activities, games, a T-shirt design contest and a raffle.
+The public is invited to participate in event festivities, including music, food trucks, kids’ activities, games, a T-shirt design contest and a raffle.

 One of SONC’s signature fundraising special events, the Plane Pull involves up to 400 participants who raise over $100,000 annually for SONC.
 This event is made possible by presenting sponsor, Credit Suisse, and partners, Raleigh-Durham International Airport, American Airlines, Envoy Air Inc., United Parcel Service of America, Inc. (UPS), Sheetz and Dunkin’.